bben95/rigi/README.md

 git clone https://github.com/bben95/rigi.git

--Once the files are on your machine, open the html-css-javascript-getting-started folder in Visual Studio Code.
+- Once the files are on your machine, open the html-css-javascript-getting-started folder in Visual Studio Code.

--With the files open in Visual Studio Code, press the Go Live button at the bottom of the window to launch the files with Live Server.
+- With the files open in Visual Studio Code, press the Go Live button at the bottom of the window to launch the files with Live Server.

 ***